rodomanovt/pldl/README.md

 # PLDL - PLAYLIST DOWNLOADER

-pldl is a command line tool for managing and automatically downloading playlistst from different music streaming services.
+**pldl** is a command line tool for managing and automatically downloading playlistst from different music streaming services.

 Credits to [yt-dlp](https://github.com/yt-dlp/yt-dlp).

+**Note:** pldl is in alpha, so bugs are expected.
+Feel free to open an [issue](https://github.com/rodomanovt/pldl/issues/new) and report any problems.

 ---